larq/compute-engine/README.md

 3. **Build LCE**

     The LCE documentation provides the build instructions for [Android](https://docs.larq.dev/compute-engine/quickstart_android) and [64-bit ARM-based boards](https://docs.larq.dev/compute-engine/build/arm) such as Raspberry Pi.
-On `riscv64`, LCE currently uses the same portable C++ kernels that are already used as the generic fallback on non-AArch64 targets.
-If a RISC-V Linux target lacks `sys/hwprobe.h` for TensorFlow Lite's bundled `cpuinfo`, the build falls back to a conservative non-XNNPACK configuration instead of claiming a dedicated RISC-V vector or assembly backend.
+Please follow the provided instructions to create a native LCE build or cross-compile for one of the supported targets.

 4. **Run inference**